yohannd1/dotfiles/README.md

 **Welcome to my dotfiles repo!**

-This repository contains most of my config files and scripts (not all, though).
+This repository contains most of my the config files I've decided to make public.
+It also contains a whole lot of scripts.

 ## Dependencies